jpillora/node-logbook/README.md

 ##### `delay`

-Same as XMPP
+This is the delay (in milliseconds) before all acculated messages are concatenated and sent.
+This helps to prevent performance loss by batching messages.

 ------

 ### Conceptual Overview

-This module simply assigns a new functions to `process.stdout|err.write`.
-Captures all calls to it, calls the original versions when `console.enabled true`.
+This module simply assigns a new functions to `process.stdout|err.write` to intercept all `console.log()`s and `console.error()`s.

 ### Todo